 The sands and waves of Andaman are very obsessive.
-Each day, this place gave me more interesting adventures.
-I spent hours on the beaches simply watching the waves.
-Whether it is walking barefoot on the sand, having a dip in the water, chasing little crabs on the beaches, exploring the forest, I enjoyed every moment here.
+For me, each day came with new experiences.
+Whether it is walking barefoot on the sand, having a dip in the water, chasing little crabs on the beaches, exploring the forest, every moment I spent in those islands was amazing.

 Reached Port Blair from Chennai on a Saturday morning flight with my friends.
 Port Blair, a small port town, the capital of Andaman and Nicobar islands.

 Visited the Anthropology museum first.
 The museum showcases the history and life of the different ethnic people lives in this archipelago.
 If you want to know the story of Andaman islands, then it is a must visit place.
 It is always better to understand a bit about the place you going to explore, you feel a sense of connection with everything you see on your journey.

 The next destination was the famous Cellular Prison, a national monument.
 This prison has an important role in India’s struggle for Independence.